ptr0x1/SharpView/README.md

 ```

 Blog [Here](https://www.tevora.com/threat-blog/a-sharpview-and-more-aggressor/)
-Currently compiled for .NET 4.5.2 todo is support 3.0 (4.0 at minimum)

 ##### Known Issues
 * The arguments go through an automatic conversion.
 This is not really reliable, from what I can see it works for String arrays and Boolean values, and it can create Network Credentials if you supply them but other custom values will fail.
-I added a Dictionary conversion but other types might fail.
+I added a Dictionary conversion but other types might fail for now.